Pages

 ‘Yeah it’s good’.

 Hannah didn’t know if it was good.
 Jack had been here last summer with his cousins and Hannah had heard him talking about the pizzas to some boys in class.
-Hannah didn’t like thinking about Jack anymore.
-These days, when she thought about Jack, Hannah sort of… froze.
+These days, when Hannah thought about Jack, she sort of froze.
 But not visibly.
 Not on the outside.
 It was inside.
 Really inside.
 A deep freeze.

 Hannah looked around the restaurant.
 She’d never been to a restaurant at lunchtime before.
-She caught the eye of an older girl at a table with some other older girls.
+She briefly caught the eye of an older girl with her friends at another table.
 They were passing someone’s phone around and laughing, throwing their heads back, wiping their happy tears from their mascaraed eyes.
 Hannah scanned the table of girls and decided that the one whose eye she caught was her favourite.
-She gazed at this girl, who seemed so free, so wild, so in her body, and she suddenly felt embarrassed to be here with her dad; this man in a shirt and tie, with bags under his eyes, that she was half of, who was now looking over at the older girls too.
-Hannah zoomed out and hovered over the table that she and her dad were sharing.
+She gazed at this girl, who seemed so free, so wild, so in her body, and she suddenly felt embarrassed to be here with her dad; this man in his suit, breathing from his mouth, this man that she was half of, who was now looking over at the older girls too.
+Hannah zoomed out and hovered over the table that she was sharing with this man.
 She looked down at the pair of them, silently staring at this table of teenage girls.

 Hannah pretended to sneeze.